ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 value transformations

-## list plugin
+## lazy mountpoints

-use it for mounting
+using list plugin
 so that everything is lazy+arbitrary number of plugins

 ## global plugins